srinathv/CMakeModules/README.md

 CMakeModules
 ============

-CMake Modules for finding packages for dependencies.
+Cmake Modules for finding packages for dependencies.